-Taking herbal and natural remedies at home is easy when you have your own kitchen and a fully stocked pantry at your disposal but when you are on the road or on a plane it’s a bit tougher to have natural remedies for travel ailments at the ready.
+Taking herbal and natural remedies at home is easy when you have a kitchen and a fully stocked pantry at your disposal, but when you are on the road or a plane, it’s a bit tougher to have natural remedies for travel ailments at the ready.

-Hopefully, these 4 items that I discovered through my travels can lend a hand for when you have the scratchy throat on a plane.
+Hopefully, these four items that I discovered through my travels can lend a hand for when you have the scratchy throat on a plane.

 Here are my 4 Natural Remedies for Travel Ailments that I always keep in carry-on bag